dpouzada/Watson_for_MANA/README.md

 #### Watson independent NLC model in last resort

 Yet, considering the scalability but also because it is possible that the keywords identified by NLU from the article do not trigger any alerting entity or intent detection from Watson assistant, the algorithm leverages the power of a pure NLC capability through the API of Watson NLC service.
+Even though NLU + Watson Assistant do not detect any relevant sentences, the entire article is in last resort sent to the black box NLC.

 Watson NLC service is trained with all the example sentences in the intents of Watson Assistant (which are very accurate relevant sentences, hence of great training value), but also with the full raw text of the article already classified.
 This redundance between the relevant sentences taken from the intents and the full articles contents already containing them, helps "guide the model" towards learning what really makes an article relevant.
 Watson NLC promises better scalability and performance by essence of its neural network structure, but its costly training and practical difficulty to retrain, update nor monitor, limits its performance.